 Gel works for walking because the load-unload cycle lets the material recover.
 Standing removes the recovery window.

-The pick#
+The picks#

 As an Amazon Associate I earn from qualifying purchases.